 Whether learning to drive or a full licence holder, there will be occasions when you need to merge into traffic.
 For many, merging can be a daunting procedure due to it often being performed at speed.

+With a little knowledge and practice, confidence will be gained in no time.
 As a driver, you’ll be merging into traffic by either a slip road used to merge into a new road.
 This could be when you’re joining a dual carriageway or motorway for example, or another example, when you’re driving on a road with two or more lanes and where your lane then merges into another.

 Motorway driving will become optional for learner drivers being taught with a ADI in 2018.
 See Can learners drive on motorways for further information.